rwberendsen/grupr/internal/snowflake/README.md

 schema to a staging schema (copying grants), run a transformation job consisting of numerous queries in batch fashion, and then swap the production schema with the staging schema using an ALTER SCHEMA ...
 SWAP WITH statement.
+Incidentally, allowing a product write role to do this pattern, including copying grants, and then potentially running a complicated transformation job for an extended period of time has consequences for Grupr.
+Grupr could allow grants to exist on tables not part of interfaces defined in the YAML, when the grantor is the data product write role itself, and the grantee is a consumer of one of the data product its interfaces.

 What operations teams can expect from adopting grupr is a way of working in which they can report to enterprise governance teams on the data they are